JKleine/JupyterBookUpdate/git/gitBranch.md

 # Github Branches

 ## Making a branch of a Github repository
-For this repository, please let Andrew axsato7395@ung.edu know your github username so he can add you as a contributor.
+For this repository, please let Sabastian sthigh7790@ung.edu know your github username so he can add you as a contributor.

-First go to the [repository that you will be working on](https://github.com/Fennrii/AUM-UNG-HSI-Repository)
+First go to the [repository that you will be working on](https://github.com/shighton/DeepHSI.git)

 Click on the drop down next to the number of branches, it should say either master or main.